KonaeAkira/konaeakira.github.io/_posts/2020-04-25-segmented-spfa-an-improvement-to-the-shortest-path-faster-algorithm.markdown

 Segmented | 41 ms | 42 ms | 41 ms | 40 ms | 39 ms
 Vanilla | 17 ms | 19 ms | 18 ms | 13 ms | 11 ms

-Unsurprisingly, the Segmented version is slower in all cases, because it computes all SCCs in the graph.
+Unsurprisingly, the Segmented version is slower in all cases, because it computes all SCCs, whereas the vanilla version just zooms through the graph.

 Then I tested both algorithms on **hard graphs** (test cases inspired by [zhougelin's idea][hard-graphs], but designing the test cases so that they are still solveable with the SPFA instead of making it approach $$\mathcal{O}(VE)$$).
 Again, these are connected graphs of 100000 vertices and 400000 edges.